cj-robinson/racial-suspension-regression/README.md

 - creates variables for analysis, filters for specific conditions necessary for regression and outputs final filtered data

 4-linear-regression.ipynb
-- regression and residual analysis for story
+- regression and residual analysis for story, including data that was uploaded to Datawrapper for visualization